pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 ### Default names for projections with function calls

-Default names for projections with function calls are different between v1 and v2.&#x20;
+Default names for projections with function calls are different between single and multi-stage.

-* For example, in v2, the following query:
+* For example, in multi-stage, the following query:

 ```sql
   SELECT count(*) from mytable